TerryTel93/WebsocketChat/README.md

 COMMANDS

-    so far only two commands are added:
+    So far only two commands are added:
-        /allplayers - shows you who connect and what channal.
+        /allplayers - Shows you who connect and what channal.
-        /whoami - shows you what username.
+        /whoami - Shows you what username.

+    Commands that are not really a command
+        /connection - This is a command that register your username and adds you to the channel.